 Click off the virtual paper (in the dark gray space) to clear your selection.
 Make sure nothing is selected in your viewport and press the Save button.

 The Create New Template box will come up and display a preview image of your template.
-You select the Category and Type you would like the template saved to from the drop-down lists and give your template a Name.
-Please note, it is very important that you choose “Page Layout” at the top.
-You may also enter a Description and Search Tags for the template.
+Select the Category and Type you would like the template saved to from the drop-down lists and give your template a Name.

 Press the Ok button when done.